ucan-wg/invocation/README.md

 message() // A message interups the user
 ```

 Delegating a capability is like the statement `message`.
-Invocation is like `message()`.
+Invocation is akin to `message()`.
 It's true that sometimes we know to run things from their surrounding context without the parentheses:

 ```js
 [1,2,3].map(message) // Message runs 3 times
 ```

 However, there is clearly a distinction between passing a function and invoking it.
 The same is true for capabilties: delegating the authority to do something is not the same as asking for it to be done immeditely, even if sometimes it's clear from context.

-## 1.3 Order of Evaluation
+## 1.3 Separation of Concerns

-Information about the scheduling, order, and [pipelining](FIXME) of actions is orthogonal to the flow of authority.
+Information about the scheduling, order, and pipelining of actions is orthogonal to the flow of authority.
+An agent collaborating with the original executor does not need to know that their call is 3 invocations deep; they only need to know that they been asked to perform some action by the latest invoker.

-As we shall see in the [promise pipelining section](FIXME), asking an agent to perform a sequence of actions before you know the exact parameters requires delegating capabilties for all possible steps in the pipeline.
+As we shall see in the [promise pipelining section](#6-promise-pipelining), asking an agent to perform a sequence of actions before you know the exact parameters requires delegating capabilties for all possible steps in the pipeline.
 Pulling pipelining detail out of the core UCAN spec serves two functions: it keeps the UCAN spec focused on the flow of authority, and makes salient the level of de facto authorty that the executor has (since they can claim any value as having returned for any step).

 # 2 Roles